 Prosecution of child pornography charges relies heavily on evidence obtained during a search and seizure by law enforcement.
 Attorneys can challenge the prosecution’s use of the evidence if the search violated your Fourth Amendment rights under the U.S. Constitution.
 If it is determined that the police violated your Constitutional rights, any evidence they obtained cannot be used against you.
 We work with leading national forensic computer scientists to prove accidental or involuntary viewing of the prohibited materials.
 These experts can also prove that there was no intent to possess child pornography, or that the individual being charged with possession, distribution, or creation of child pornography never received the illegal child pornography.

 Do Not Take Child Pornography Charges Lightly

 Child pornography is a serious crime that affects your entire livelihood and it should be taken very seriously.
-Hire an attorney from the Law Offices of Michael T. Van Der Veen immediately if you are charged with child pornography.
+Hire an attorney from van der Veen, O’Neill, Hartshorn, and Levin immediately if you are charged with child pornography.
 Our experienced, highly skilled Philadelphia criminal defense attorneys provide quality legal representation.
 We fight vigilantly to defend your freedom and clear your name.